stefandesu/goe-mensa-api/README.md

 In order to work with the data more easily, we are defining and creating a JSON API around the origin API.

 The JSON API is now running on https://mensa.exo.pm/api/.
 Currently, it'll try to load dishes data each morning for the day after next.
 Also note that the categories are still incomplete.
-If you'd like to help complete them, feel free to PR.
+If you'd like to help complete them, feel free to PR (see file `data/categories.json`).

 ### Canteens / Mensen